-The 65-inch Samsung Q60 QLED TV ($1,199) presents shoppers with a paradox, of sorts, with the QLED name promising the best picture quality Samsung has to offer and the full Samsung smart TV experience, but with all that selling at a relatively affordable price.
+The 65-inch Samsung Q60 QLED TV ($1,199 (opens in new tab)) presents shoppers with a paradox, of sorts, with the QLED name promising the best picture quality Samsung has to offer and the full Samsung smart TV experience, but with all that selling at a relatively affordable price.
+Our Samsung Q60 QLED TV review for digs into why this model doesn't make our list of the best TVs, even though it offers a solid value for the price.

-Among Samsung's QLED TVs, the range of Q models has its high points, like the top-rated Samsung Q90 QLED, which earns its spot as one of the best TVs of 2019 with superb performance to match its premium price.
+Among Samsung's QLED TVs, the range of Q models has its high points, like the top-rated Samsung Q90 QLED, which earned its spot as one of the top TVs with superb performance to match its premium price.
 But on the other end of the spectrum sits the Q60, which is roughly half the price of the Q90.
 The cheaper set offers the same stylish design, the same quantum-dot enhancement and an identical smart-TV experience, right down to the quirks of the Bixby voice assistant.

 Yet, like a less-beloved Baldwin brother, it's not quite the same, no matter how strong the family resemblance.
 The Q60 suffers from some drawbacks, like an edge-lit display that offers less precise backlighting and unimpressive performance in high dynamic range (HDR).
 There are some performance highlights, like fast response times for gaming and a superb smart-TV experience, but the picture quality just isn't quite the top-performer level we expected for either the QLED name or the price.
 Instead, this set delivers an experience that's good but not great.